 Legacy of Life Scholarship

-The Washington Regional Transplant Center (WRTC) awards $14,000 in scholarship to high school seniors in their jurisdiction of Virginia (Arlington, Fairfax, Loudoun, Prince William, Stafford, and Fauquier counties and cities of Alexandria, Falls Church, Fairfax, Manassas, and Manassas Park); Maryland (Montgomery, Prince George’s, and Charles counties).
+The Washington Regional Transplant Center (WRTC) awards scholarships to high school seniors in their jurisdiction of Virginia (Arlington, Fairfax, Loudoun, Prince William, Stafford, and Fauquier counties and cities of Alexandria, Falls Church, Fairfax, Manassas, and Manassas Park); Maryland (Montgomery, Prince George’s, and Charles counties).
 Endowed by the Leslie Ebert Memorial Fund.

 Kidney & Urology Foundation of America (KUFA) Scholarship